ytixu/Hermes/README.md

 # Hermes 0.1

-Hermes is a command-line tool for network science.It is based on `NetworkX <https://networkx.github.io/>`_ and `python-louvain <http://perso.crans.org/aynaud/communities/>`_.
+Hermes is a command-line tool for network science.It is based on [NetworkX](https://networkx.github.io/) and [python-louvain](http://perso.crans.org/aynaud/communities/).

 Key features:
 * Construct network from CSV files